 If the student is in the United States on an F-1, F-2, or M-1 Student Visa; a J-1 or J-2 Exchange Visitors Visa; or a G series Visa, she or he is not eligible for federal student financial aid.
 Other noncitizens may qualify.
 For additional information about noncitizen eligibility, please visit http://studentaid.ed.gov/eligibility/non-us-citizens.

 If the student is neither a U.S. citizen nor an eligible noncitizen, she or he is not eligible for federal financial aid.
-However the student may be eligible for other types of aid such as scholarships.
+However the student may be eligible for other types of aid such as private loans and scholarships.
 For more information, contact the following offices: